Caracas: Demographics

-A multiethnic, cultural and racial mix has marked the city throughout history.
-Its ethnic composition is very diverse.

-In 2011, the Caracas proper (Distrito Capital) had over 1.9 million inhabitants.
+In 2011, the city proper of Caracas (Distrito Capital) had over 1.9 million inhabitants.
 The Metropolitan District of Caracas had an estimated 2.9 million in 2011.
+In 2025, the population of Caracas proper is over 3 million.
 The majority of the population is mixed-race, typically with varying degrees of European, Indigenous, African and occasionally Asian ancestry.
-There is a noteworthy Afro-Venezuelan community.
+There is also a notable Afro-Venezuelan community.
+The city has been shaped by a rich mix of ethnic, racial, and cultural groups throughout its history.

+Immigration

-Caracas has a large number of both European Venezuelans and Asian Venezuelans who descend from the massive influx of immigrants Venezuela received from all across Eurasia during the 20th century.
-In particular, there are descendants of Spaniards, Portuguese, Italians, Serbs, Chinese, Colombians, Germans, Syrians and Lebanese people.
-In 2020, the poorest 55% of the Caracas population lived on about a third of its land, in poorly planned slums that are generally dangerous to live in and access.
+During the 1940s and 1950s, after the Second World War, a growing wave of European immigrants began to settle in the country, primarily Spanish, Italian, and Portuguese people, with smaller communities of Germans (Colonia Tovar), French, English, Serbs and Jews.
+Because of this, Caracas has a large number of European Venezuelans who descend from this influx of immigration.
+In particular, there are descendants of Spanish, Portuguese, Italian, Serbian, Chinese, Colombian, German, Syrian, and Lebanese people in Caracas.